kontena/kontena/docs/using-kontena/stats.md

 ```

-**Note:** When statistics exporting is activated, Kontena will NOT send existing statistics from the database.
+**Note:** When statistics exporting is activated, Kontena will NOT send any existing statistics from the database.
 It will only stream new statistics.

 ## Where to collect stats?